markikollasch/literate-talk/slides.md

   - Or "she must at least attempt to ensure it's explainable"
   - Many approaches to limiting documentation drift:
     - Agile development often foregoes documentation altogether
-    - Rust has executable docstrings that are unit tests
+    - Python and Rust has executable docstrings that are unit tests
 </div>

-## What's it not so good for?
+# What's it not so good for?

 - If you don't intend to produce a document, there's no value
 - Additional effort to write it